 Effective and efficient heating may not be a concern of yours during the warmer seasons.
 However, once temperatures start to drop in the beginning of fall, you will turn your furnace on to start heating.

-Certain sounds and odors are completely normal when you first start heating your home.

-Unfortunately, odors that linger could be a cause of concern, especially since heating equipment is the second highest cause of house fires.
-This guide and your heating contractor will help you understand and deal with common furnace odors that linger.
+Certain furnace odors are completely normal when you first start heating your home.
+But lingering smells are concerning, since heating equipment is the second-highest cause of house fires.
+This guide will help you understand and deal with common furnace odors from the vents that stick around.

 Most experts recommend having the furnace and evaporator coil of your heating and cooling system cleaned before the heating season begins.
 This ensures all dust and debris is removed from the combustion chamber before it is burned off after starting the furnace.
 It’ll also keep that annoying burning dust smell at bay.

 - Eye irritation